 Present in java.lang package | Present in java.util package |

-Defines only one important method i.e.;public int compareTo(Object obj); | Defines 2 method i.e.;public int compare(Object obj1, Object obj2); public boolean equals(Object object); |
+Defines only one important method i.e. public int compareTo(Object obj); | Defines 2 method i.e.;public int compare(Object obj1, Object obj2); public boolean equals(Object object); |

-It is basically used for default natural sorting order[DNSO] | This is preferred for customized sorting order [CSO] |
+It is used for default natural sorting order[DNSO] | This is preferred for customized sorting order [CSO] |

-This interface needs to be implemented in the same class for which sorting is required | The separate class is required to implement the Comparator interface |
+This interface needs to be implemented in the same class for which sorting is required | A separate class is required to implement the Comparator interface |

 Elements of List can be sorted using a comparable interface example: Collection.sort(listItems); | Elements of List can be sorted using comparator interface example: Collection.sort(listItems, comparator); |

-String & wrapper classes’ like Integer, Double, etc implement comparable interface | There are very few classes’ which implements Comparator interface |
+String & wrapper classes’ like Integer, Double, etc implement comparable interface | There are very few classes that implement a Comparator interface |